jeffThompson/CreativeProgramming2/Week07_Simulation/README.md

 # SIMULATION

 ### TLDR
+* Due April 6
+  * [For March 23](Part1-ResearchAndMVPDocument.md): research, drawings, MVP document
+  * For March 30: prototype your project in code
+  * For April 6: finish project, record video, `Final Project` ideation
 * Create a project that simulates or is inspired by a natural system
 * Designed for a projection at the [American Museum of Natural History](https://www.amnh.org)
-* [For March 23](Part1-ResearchAndMVPDocument.md): research, drawings, MVP document
-* [For March 30](Part2-Prototypes.md): prototype your project in code
-* For April 6: finish project, record video, `Final Project` ideation

 ⚠️ Since this is a multi-week project, details for each week are in separate files! ⚠️